 The Culture Wars in Another America: Evangelicals, Catholics, and Brazilian Democracy

-Former Visiting Fellow Amy Erica Smith coauthored a recent article in International Political Science Review that explores the determinants of support for women’s representation in the Arab world.
+Former Visiting Fellow Amy Erica Smith coauthored an article in Vox about the influence of evangelical and Pentecostal support for Brazilian presidential candidate Jair Bolsonaro on his recent success in the polls.